| Home Earth

 Open Directory Project: Central African Republic

-Additional Information on Central African RepublicAfrica South of the Sahara: Central African Republic
+Sources and additional Information on Central African RepublicAfrica South of the Sahara: Central African Republic

-BBC News Country Profile: Central African Republic
+BBC Country Profile: Central African Republic

 UNICEF - At a glance: Central African Republic

 Wikipedia: Central African Republic